This is embarrassing…

 I’ve worn plenty of great wearables that come with terrible straps.
 Apollo made the smart choice of using neoprene and velcro.
 Resulting in a sturdy, flexible, and easily configurable connection.

 Nothing interferes with the connection.
-I can walk, sprint, shower, and with peace of mind.
+I can walk, sprint (here is a guide on sprinting, its benefits, and how it works), shower, and with peace of mind.

 Apollo Neuro Review: The App